Walpeup: Sport

 With its neighbouring township Underbool, Walpeup used to field Australian rules football teams (Walpeup-Underbool) in the Mallee Football League until the league was disbanded at the end of 2015.
 Golfers play at the course of the Walpeup Golf Club on Patchewollock Road.

+Climate

+Both Walpeup and Hopetoun hold the all-time Victorian maximum temperature record (since 1910), having recorded 48.9 C on 27 January 2026 during a severe heat wave.